GPurgatorio/Master-Computer-Science-ICT/README.md

 The chassis is connected with the rack's **tor** and **bor** (top/bottom of rack) switches via a double link.

 ### Stacking
 Independent switches stacked with dedicated links.
-It's cheaper than the chassis but there is less redundancy and it is not upgadible without connettivity.
+It's cheaper than the chassis but there is less redundancy and it is not upgradable without connettivity.

 #### Spine and leaf Architecture